hankhank10/MSFS2020-cockpit-companion/index.md

 ![Autopilot.png]({{site.baseurl}}/Autopilot.png)

-It also gives you a ton of options around simulating emergencies such as an engine fire, electrical failure, hydraulic failure, etc.
+It also gives you options around simulating emergencies such as an engine fire, electrical failure, hydraulic failure, etc.

 ![Failures.png]({{site.baseurl}}/Failures.png)